maxxcte/0doo-llm/llm_tool_rag/README.md

-# LLM RAG Tools
+# LLM Tool RAG

 This module extends the core RAG (Retrieval Augmented Generation) functionality in Odoo with specialized tools for knowledge retrieval, document search, and more.

 ## Overview

-LLM RAG Tools provides a set of AI-powered tools that enable Large Language Models to access and utilize your organization's knowledge base for more accurate and context-aware responses.
+LLM Tool RAG provides a set of AI-powered tools that enable Large Language Models to access and utilize your organization's knowledge base for more accurate and context-aware responses.

 ## Features